ElliotTanIIT/checkersAI/README.md

 Bugs have been fixed

 # AI
-The original project also implements the minimax algorithm, and I have added on to it by optimizing the AI using alpha beta pruning
+The original project implements the minimax algorithm to support AI decisions, and I have added on to it by optimizing the AI using alpha beta pruning